-New No. Original No. Description - risk / issue Current level of risk L/I Current actions / Comments Long term aim for the risk - including actions, timescales and target risk rating Overview & Scrutiny (O&S)Review / Work & Internal Audit (IA) Work In January 2017 a new Ofsted Action Plan / Continued Service Improvement Plan was developed with 17 identified broad areas of Service development.
-This is monitored through the monthly Children's Improvement Board and by Ofsted Monitoring visits, (first one 9th / 10th May 2017) as well as by fortnightly Quartet (Leader, lead member, CE, DCS) Meetings.
-Cabinet in January 2017 agreed moving to a shadow Children's Trust from April 2017; and for full implementation from April 2018.
-The Chief Executive of the Trust was appointed in May 2017.
-December 2016 the Committee examined changes following the Ofsted visit and improvements to MASH / CASS.
-Essex CC continues to support practice improvement with 72 days input between January and September 2017, learning which informs service development.
-We continue to develop services with partners through the Early Help and Safeguarding Partnership.
-July and September saw Members discussing progress to the Voluntary Children's Trust and met with Andrew Christie on 23rd January 2017 to scrutinise the plans going to Cabinet.
+No. Description - risk / issue Current level of risk L/I Current actions / Comments Long term aim for the risk - including actions, timescales and target risk rating Overview & Scrutiny (O&S)Review / Work & Internal Audit (IA) Work LI We continue to develop services with partners through the Early Help and Safeguarding Partnership.
 Staff group is stable and there is a deliverable budget for 2017/18.
-In addition, Members have identified Home to School Travel as being a risk to service users, the Council's reputation, legal challenge and budget control.
-They examined this on 5th December 2016 at an informal meeting, and at the budget discussion meeting on 11th January 2017.
+There was an Ofsted Monitoring visit in May 2017 which found 'notable progress'.
+The Children's Trust CE took up post in August 2017 when support services moved over in line with management to the Shadow Children's Trust, and all relevant staff received TUPE letters.
+The Shadow Children's Trust Board, fully appointed, met for the first time in August 2017.
+Board will continue and add pace to improvement, thus mitigating this risk.
+A new case records system has been procured to replace Carefirst, and this will be implemented in summer 2018, freeing up social worker time and making the maintenance of case records easier and more family focused.
+They examined this on 5th Dec 2016 at an informal meeting, and at the budget discussion meeting on 11th January 2017.
 Several Members of the committee are on the Inclusion Commission taking this work further.
 Held meetings with the Exec Director for Children's Services, Chief Social Worker, adoption and fostering team and Social Workers at all three areas.

-New No. Original No. Description - risk / issue Current level of risk L/I Current actions / Comments Long term aim for the risk - including actions, timescales and target risk rating Overview & Scrutiny (O&S)Review / Work & Internal Audit (IA) Work The Inquiry into Corporate Parenting was undertaken to improve the Cllrs role as Corporate Parents for Children in Care.
+The Inquiry into Corporate Parenting was undertaken to improve the Cllrs role as Corporate Parents for Children in Care.
 This was agreed at Council on 4th April 2017 and update on progress is due in October 2017.
-IA Reviews 2016/17: Child Protection Case Conference - Engagement, Dealing with Excluded Pupils, Children Missing From Education, Effective Social Working with Families, Carefirst, Sexual Health Contract - Identification of Child Sexual Exploitation, Personal Education Plans F/Up, IS Management (iCare Application).
-IA Reviews 2017/18: Carefirst.
+IA Reviews 2016/17: Child Protection Case Conference - Engagement, Dealing with Excluded Pupils, Children Missing From Education Effective Social Working with Families, Carefirst, Sexual Health Contract - Identification of Child Sexual Exploitation, Personal Education Plans F/Up, IS Management (iCare Application).
+IA Review 2017/18: Carefirst, Direct Payment